Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 print(nums[:4]) # outputs: [1,2,3,4]
 ```

-You can omit the ending index to specify that the slice should end with the final item in the list:
+And you can omit the ending index to specify that the slice should end with the final item in the list:

 ```python
 nums = [1,2,3,4,5]